firedrakeproject/firedrake/README.rst

 Only the sequential and OpenMP backends are covered at the moment.

 .. note::
-  This script is not intended to be used by PyOP2 developers.
+  This script will only work reliably on a clean Ubuntu installation and is not intended to be used by PyOP2 developers.
 If you intend to contribute to PyOP2 it is recommended to follow the instructions below for a manual installation.

 Running with superuser privileges will install missing packages and Python dependencies will be installed system wide::